Arizona Bankruptcy Attorney John Skiba

 I am a member of the National Association of Consumer Bankruptcy Attorneys (NACBA), the American Bankruptcy Institute (ABI), and the National Association of Consumer Attorneys (NACA).
 Why should this matter to you?
 I attend conferences through the year by these organizations that keep me up to date on the latest in court developments and bankruptcy trends nationwide.
 This means that I will be prepared to handle issues that may arise in your case.
 Bankruptcy law is a complex area of law that is continually changing.
 You need a bankruptcy attorney who is committed to staying up to date and fully understands the bankruptcy process.

 I grew up in Utah and my wife was raised in the White Mountains of Arizona.
 My wife and I have six kids (yes, six!).
 Having a large family, I know that it takes a lot of work to keep the kids fed and a roof over everyone’s head.
-When I am not practicing law I enjoy spending time with my wife and kids, following the BYU Cougar football team, riding ATVs, and every now and again casting some dry flies on the Colorado River.
+When I am not practicing law I enjoy spending time with my wife and kids, following the BYU Cougar football team, and coaching the offensive line for the varsity football team at Benjamin Franklin High School in Queen Creek, Arizona.